rotundasoftware/backbone-courier/README.md

 # Backbone.Courier

-A tiny library that makes it easy to bubble events ("messages") up your backbone.js view hierarchy while simultaneously enabling "perfect encapsulation of concerns" in your view layer.
+A tiny library that makes it easy to bubble events ("messages") up your backbone.js view hierarchy while bolstering code reuse and maintainability by providing a framework for perfectly encapsulated views.

-Wait, what the heck does that mean, "perfect encapsulation of concerns"?
+Wait, what the heck does that mean, "perfectly encapsulated views"?

 ## Perfect Encapsulation